 If your plate is filled with fresh vegetables, good quality organic meats, healthy fats like nuts and seeds, etc. and you listen to your body about whether it is hungry or full, then you’ll never have to count a calorie again.
 With real food, your body knows exactly what to do with it.
 The only reason we started counting calories was to see how many fat free cupcakes we could eat if we only ate half of our lunch salad.
 It’s the sugars and artificial chemicals loaded into packaged foods that’s causing most of the issues our body has with developing belly fat.

 And for clients with a compromised gastrointestinal tract, food sensitivities and intolerances can also play a role.
 When your immune system is constantly being activated by certain foods, the cortisol stress response can lead to hormone imbalances and that inflammatory belly fat that just won’t shift.
 It’s not just about good vs. bad foods.
 It’s about what’s good and bad for your body in its current state.

 To help get rid of that resistant belly fat, focus on these three things:

 > Heal your gut - this means eradicating parasites, pathogenic bacteria like obesogens, as well as overgrowths like unwanted yeast and healing the lining of the gut.

 > Use exercise for hormone management - this means more isn’t always better, depending on your current state of health.

 > Focus on quality not quantity when it comes to food - if it’s real food that your great-grandmother would recognise then it’s probably a safe bet.

-If you’re struggling with digestive complaints and can’t shift the unwanted belly fat, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.
+If you’re struggling with digestive complaints and can’t shift the unwanted belly fat, please head to the Work With Us page to learn more about how we work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.